jordymac/placeos-site/content/posts/when-to-go-with-a-custom-or-packaged-smart-building-solution.md

   - Utilization
   - Visitor Management
   - Workplace
+post_types:
   - blog
-summary: >-
-  When it comes to smart building solutions, choosing when to go custom or packaged is difficult.
+summary: When it comes to smart building solutions, choosing when to go custom or packaged is difficult.
 Here's how to approach it.
-tags: []
+tags:
 author: Jordy McIntyre
 image: /images/posts/2024/05/a-better-place-05.jpg
 ---